Singaporean Mandarin: Singaporean Chinese Literature

 The development of the Singaporean Chinese literature reflected the history of immigrants in Singapore.
 When many Chinese writers from Southern China arrived in Singapore, they established Chinese schools, newspaper press etc. They contributed a lot to the development of Chinese literature in Singapore.
 In 1919, the New National Magazine (新國民雜誌) marked the birth of Singaporean Chinese literature.
 In those days, the migrant's mindset was still deeply entrenched.
 Many of the literary works were influenced by New Culture Movement.
 Most of the literary works that were published originated from the works of writers in China.

 In 1925, the presence of literary supplements such as Southern Wind (南風), Light of Singapore (星光) brought a new dimension to Singaporean Chinese literature.
 They differed from past magazine that relied on writers from China.
 It was at this time, that the thoughts of Nanyang began to surface the corner.
 In January 1927, the Deserted Island (荒島) published in the New National Press (新國民日報) clearly reflected the features of Nanyang in its literary work.
 The "localization" literary works mostly described the lifestyle in Nanyang, the people and their feelings in Nayang.
 The quality of Singaporean Chinese literature had greatly improved.

 In 1937, the outbreak of Second Sino-Japanese War raised the anti-Japanese sentiment.
 The literature during these times reflected the missions of national salvation against the Japanese.
 This brought a halt to the localization movement and in turn re-enacted a sense of Chinese nationalism amongst the migrants in Singapore.
 From 1941 till 1945, during the Japanese occupation of Singapore, the activities for Chinese literature was halted.

 After the war, people in Singapore began to have a sense of belonging to this piece of land, and they also had a desire for freedom and democracy.
 During this times, Singaporean Chinese literature was inclined towards Anti-colonialism.
 With new arts and thoughts, between 1947 – 1948, there was a debate between "Unique Singaporean Literary Art" and "literary thoughts of migrants".
 The results from these debated led to a conclusion that the Singaporean Chinese literature was going to develop on its own independently.
 The "localization" clearly marked the mature development of Singaporean Chinese literature.

 During the 1950s, writers from Singapore drew their literary works mostly from the local lifestyle and events that reflected the lifestyle from all areas of the society.
-They also included many Chinese-dialect proverbs in their works.
+They also included many non-Mandarin Chinese proverbs in their works.
 They created unique works of literature.
 Writers including Miao Xiu (苗秀), Yao Zhi (姚紫), Zhao Rong (趙戎), Shu Shu (絮絮) etc. represented the writers of "localization" works.

 From 1960 to 1970, the number of literary works published began to increase.
 Locally-born and locally bred Singaporean writers became the new writers in the stage of Singaporean Chinese literature.
 Their works were mainly based on the views of Singaporeans towards issues or context happening in Singapore.
 They continued the "localization" movement and brought the Singaporean Chinese literature to a new dimension.